srozemuller/rozemuller_blog/content/blog/2021-10-27-avd-automation-cocktail-avd-automated-with-terraform-cloud/index.md

 ![image-17](image-17.png)
 ### Terraform Cloud Workspace Variables

-Due to security reasons, it is not recommended to store provider credentials into a Terraform file.
+Due to security reasons, it is not recommended to store provider credentials in a Terraform file.
 To connect to an Azure tenant, it is recommended to use environment variables.
 Every cloud provider has its own variable names.
 Make sure you find the correct names.
 Setting these correct names as a variable allows Terraform to pick up the correct values.
 In the case of Azure, I need the following variable names.

 - ARM\_TENANT\_ID
 - ARM\_SUBSCRIPTION\_ID